 Unfavorable conditions in the economy both in the United States and abroad may negatively affect the growth of our business and our results of operations.
-For example, macroeconomic events, including the changes in inflation, the U.S. Federal Reserve raising interest rates, disruptions in access to bank deposits or lending commitments due to bank failures, the Russia-Ukraine war and the Israel conflict have led to economic uncertainty globally.
+For example, macroeconomic events, including the COVID-19 pandemic, rising inflation, the U.S. Federal Reserve raising interest rates, disruptions in access to bank deposits or lending commitments due to bank failures and the Russia-Ukraine war have led to economic uncertainty globally.
 Historically, during periods of economic uncertainty and downturns, businesses may slow spending on advertising, which may impact our business and our customers' businesses.